Root-XS/SudoBible/README.md

 Therefore, it is recommended to run this once and then remove it from your code.

 Alternatively, you can manually run the queries found in the `queries` directory.
-Find the directory for your database type (e.g., `mysql`) and first run the `create` scripts, in order.
+Find the sub-directory for your database type (e.g., `mysql`) and first run the `create` scripts, in order.
 Then run the `insert` scripts.

 ## Basic usage